-(1) Emergency Paid Sick Leave Act: which provides up to 80 hours of paid sick leave to employees under circumstances, such as sickness, quarantine by order of federal, state or local agency, and school closures all due to or related to COVID-19; and
+(1) Emergency Paid Sick Leave Act (“EPSLA”): which provides up to 80 hours of paid sick leave to employees under circumstances, such as sickness, quarantine by order of federal, state or local agency or on recommendation of a health care provider, and school closures all due to or related to COVID-19; and

-(2) Emergency Family Medical Leave Expansion Act: which expands rights to Family Medical Leave for employees who are unable to work due a requirement that the employee remain in quarantine due to exposure to corona virus or the exhibition of corona virus symptoms, or to care for family members who have been so ordered or whose school have closed due to corona virus concerns.
+(2) Emergency Family Medical Leave Expansion Act (“EFMLEA”): which expands rights to Family Medical Leave for employees who are unable to work because employee must care for a child whose school or primary day care has closed due to COVID-19 precautions.

 Emergency Paid Sick Leave Act Key Terms